abnerrizzi/abnerrizzi/Resume.md

 # Summary:
-I am a highly experienced programmer with over 15 years of hands-on experience with Linux and related technologies, 10 years of programming experience in PHP and Bash, and 3 years of experience with firewall and network technologies.
-I am skilled in programming and troubleshooting and able to effectively resolve Linux issues.
+I am a highly experienced **programmer with over 15 years of hands-on experience** with Linux and related technologies, 10 years of programming experience in PHP and Bash, and 3 years of experience with firewall and network technologies.
+I am also **skilled in troubleshooting** and able to effectively resolve Linux issues.

 # Work Experiences (detailed)